Top 10 Museums in Poland

 Copernicus Science Centre, Warsaw

-Manggha Museum of Japanese Art, Krakow
+Manggha Museum of Japanese Art and Technology, Krakow

 Salt Mine Museum, Wieliczka